civican/legisinfo/44-1/bills/C-64/bill_text.md

 ## Summary

-This enactment sets out the principles that the Minister of Health is to consider when working towards the implementation of national universal pharmacare and provides the Minister with the power to make payments, in certain circumstances, in relation to the coverage of certain prescription drugs and related products.
+This enactment sets out the principles that the Minister of Health is to consider when working towards the implementation of national universal pharmacare and obliges the Minister to make payments, in certain circumstances, in relation to the coverage of certain prescription drugs and related products.
 It also sets out certain powers and obligations of the Minister — including in relation to the preparation of a list to inform the development of a national formulary and in relation to the development of a national bulk purchasing strategy — and requires the Minister to publish a pan-Canadian strategy regarding the appropriate use of prescription drugs and related products.
 Finally, it provides for the establishment of a committee of experts to make certain recommendations.

 Whereas the Government of Canada recognizes that quality health care, including access to prescription drugs and related products, is critical to protecting and promoting the health and well-being of Canadians;